EmmaThorpe/parental-bond/README.md

 The original GitHub repo that this project built from is not my own work and can be found at https://github.com/scotchkorean27/showdownaiclient.
 The client, developed by Scott Lee for a joint paper with Julian Togelius, provides the basis for communicating with the Showdown server.

+This program requires Node.js to run.
+Please install the latest version before attempting to run this program.
+The code can be executing from command line by entering 'node app.js'

+After running the program, the agent will log in and become available for games.
+Simply challenge the agent on the Pokémon Showdown website to get started.
+The agent is intended to work with the “[Gen 4] Random Battles” format.

 -------------------------------------------------------------
 Initial README below: